rsoftone/fortran-training/README.md

 ## Quickstart
 Windows users:

-For this example we will work in the directory
+For this example, assume our working directory is C:\Users\REPLACE-WITH-YOUR-DOCUMENTS-PATH

-C:\Users\REPLACE-WITH-YOUR-DOCUMENTS-PATH

 * Start Powershell
 * In Powershell issue the command: